tfenster/end2end/source/td19/1-install.md

 </details>
 &nbsp;<br />
 ### One more preparation step
-To be quicker for the next samples, please download the script from [here](/techdays19-pullall.bat) and run it as this will pull all necessary images and we don't need to wait for the downloads!
+To be quicker for the next samples, please run the script C:\sources\presentation-src-techdays-19\techdays19-pullall.bat as this will pull all necessary images and we don't need to wait for the downloads later on!

 {::options parse_block_html="false" /}